 Why Should I Bother with a Pre-Filter?

 Although many homeowners do use ionisers without a pre-filtration system, doing so can create health risks and also be damaging to the ionizer.
-The cleanliness of water coming into the home varies throughout the United States, so in some areas the mains supply will be affected by contaminants that a regular ionizer filter cannot deal with.
+The cleanliness of water coming into the home varies throughout the United States, so in some areas, the mains supply will be affected by contaminants that a regular ionizer filter cannot deal with.

-Hard water is of exceptional concern, because it can clog up the working parts of an ionizer.
+Hard water is of exceptional concern because it can clog up the working parts of an ionizer.
 As it’s such a common issue, many manufacturers void their warranty for units which have been damaged in this way.

 Not everyone uses a pre-filter in conjunction with their ionizer, but it undoubtedly has advantages.
 One of the most pressing concerns people have is the addition of fluoride to the mains supply by many authorities across the US.
 Pre-filters can eradicate the majority of this chemical, and produce a much better tasting liquid as a result.
 Pre-filters can also make water smell better in areas where hydrogen sulphides are present in amounts significant enough to cause an unpleasant odour.
 If you have an ionizer, but the water still retains an odour after passing through, a pre-filter may be the answer.

-If you’re undecided about getting a pre-filter, because you don’t currently have a problem with taste, smell or fluoride, then it’s worth bearing in mind another key benefit – they can keep your ionizer working optimally for longer.
-This is because the number of particles in the water which passes through the unit are reduced.
+If you’re undecided about getting a pre-filter because you don’t currently have a problem with taste, smell or fluoride, then it’s worth bearing in mind another key benefit – they can keep your ionizer working optimally for longer.
+This is because the number of particles in the water which passes through the unit is reduced.
 Therefore, less build up occurs and the internal filters are under less strain.

 Remember, pre-filters can be bought to minimise the presence of bacteria, heavy metals, unpleasant smells or tastes, and various chemicals, but they do not take out any mineral content.
 Here’s a look at the most popular pre-filters on the market, and an explanation of how they work.